-(a) Prepare an item-by-item assessment of all of the changes/actions suggested in the Final Report on the problem investigation.

-contained in the Final Report developed during the initial technical assistance assignment suggest a spectrum of potential solutions to the Montgomery Police Communications system difficulties.
+- (a) Prepare an item-by-item assessment of all of the changes/actions suggested in the Final Report on the problem investigation. - The ten suggested system improvements contained in the Final Report developed during the initial technical assistance assignment suggest a spectrum of potential solutions to the Montgomery Police Communications system difficulties.
 These potential solutions range from inexpensive near-term changes to longer range major system configuration changes.
-The problems remaining are to choose among these alternatives or others and establish the most cost-

-• The Supervisor of Communications for the City of Montgomery has carefully analyzed the problems being experienced and has made several changes to improve performance.
+The problems remaining are to choose among these alternatives or others and establish the most costeffective course of action. - The Supervisor of Communications for the City of Montgomery has carefully analyzed the problems being experienced and has made several changes to improve performance.
 He has also prepared a plan and preliminary cost estimate for replacing the system with an up-to-date UHF system.
 A detailed summary of the changes that have been made and the degree of improvement should also be prepared.
 In addition, a cost-time estimate and schedule should be prepared for those changes that have not been tried.
 A currently up-dated budgetary estimate for a new UHF system is absolutely needed.
 Along with these estimates, a detailed inventory specifying the phase-out schedule and cost of replacement for the obsolete VHF equipment must be factored into the assessment.
-When a full and detailed knowledge of the cost/time relationships of all of the alternative solutions is known, an informed and compettent justification can be achieved for a major system configu-

-(b) Establish a meeting among the various cognizant agencies and organizations to review the above assessments and to establish a plan of action as described in Recommendation (a) of the approach will be achieved by going to a UHF mobile repeater configuration.
+When a full and detailed knowledge of the cost/time relationships of all of the alternative solutions is known, an informed and compettent justification can be achieved for a major system configuration change. - (b) Establish a meeting among the various cognizant agencies and organizations to review the above assessments and to establish a plan of action as described in Recommendation (a) of the earlier Final Report. - (c) Update and expand if necessary the specification for a new UHF mobile repeater system previously prepared by the Supervisor of Communications for the City of Montgomery. - It is likely that the steps taken in Recommendations (a) and (b) above will indicate that the most cost-effective approach will be achieved by going to a UHF mobile repeater configuration.
 However, it should be cautioned that such a change could also create a set of problems similar to those presently being experienced.
 Some of the potential pitfalls were outlined in Findings and Conclusions (e) of Section 4 in the previous report; at least one of these is borne out by the reported intermodulation interference in the Birmingham UHF system recently put into operation.
 To minimize the potential of such difficulties, a detailed system specification -- taking into account proper combinations of power, antenna heights and locations, receiver sensitivities and a careful analysis of co-channels, adjacent channel and intermodulation interference -- is needed.
 New frequency allocations in the UHF band should be coordinated with a long-range frequency plan for the State as discussed in Section 3.3 of this report.